msmithMTC/Spatial-Analysis-Mapping-Projects/Project-Documentation/Parcel/ReadMe.md

 2. Check projection of source feature set.
 Projection used at MTC is GCS WGS 1984:
 >  + If feature set needs to be projected, have Project tool create output feature set in working file geodatabase
->    + Alameda County was projected from WGS 1984 Web Mercator Auxiliary Sphere without transformation as it is, technically, the same as GCS WGS 1984
+>    + Alameda County was projected from WGS 1984 Web Mercator Auxiliary Sphere without a transformation
 >    + Contra Costa County was projected from NAD 1983 StatePlane California III FIPS 0403 Feet using the NAD_1983_HARN_To_WGS_1984_2 transformation
 >    + Marin County was projected from NAD 1983 HARN StatePlane California III FIPS 0403 (US Feet) using the NAD_1983_HARN_To_WGS_1984_2 transformation
 >    + Napa County was projected from NAD 1983 HARN StatePlane California II FIPS 0402 Feet using the WGS_1984_(ITRF00)_To_NAD_1983 transformation
+>    + City & County of San Francisco was projected from WGS84(DD) without a transformation
+>    + San Mateo County was projected from NAD 1983 HARN StatePlane California III FIPS 0403 Feet using the WGS_1984_(ITRF00)_To_NAD_1983 transformation
+>    + Santa Clara County was projected from WGS84(DD) without a transformation
+>    + Solano County distributes their data as GCS WGS 1984 so did not need to be projected
+>    + Sonoma County was projected from NAD 1983 HARN StatePlane California II FIPS 0402 Feet using the WGS_1984_(ITRF00)_To_NAD_1983 transformation
 >
 >  + If feature set does not need to be projected, export features to working file geodatabase

+3. If feature set was projected, run Repair Geometry tool with OGC and Delete Features with Null Geometry parameters selected

-3. Delete unnecessary fields from attribute table
+4. Delete unnecessary fields from attribute table

+5. Add fields for final feature set attribute table

+6. Calculate joinid field:
+>  + Add temporary field (six character text field) for number portion of joinid field
+>  + Calculate sequential numbers in temporary field for all parcels:
+>    + Type autoIncrement() into the *fieldName*= box
+>    + Type the following into the Code Block section:
+>        ```python
+>        rec = 0
+>        def autoIncrement():
+>          global rec
+>          pStart = 1
+>          pInterval = 1
+>          if (rec == 0):
+>            rec = pStart
+>          else:
+>            rec = rec + pInterval
+>          return rec
+>          ```
+>  + Calculate joinid field by combining two-letter county abbreviation and numbers from temporary field
+>    + Two-letter county abbreviations, displayed as XX in expression below, are: AL (Alameda County), CC (Contra Costa County), MA (Marin County), NA (Napa County), SF (City & County of San Francisco), SM (San Mateo County), SC (Santa Clara County), SL (Solano County), and SN (Sonoma County)
+>    + Type `"XX" + !tempField!.zfill(6)` into joinid= box
+>  + Delete temporary field

 ***Assemble Regional Feature Sets***